 When we write code we add comments to it.
-You don’t need to write comment for every line of code.
-It is like writing foot notes for every line in the book it will confuse people.
-When you find footnotes in a book it is usually added to explain things that are not straight forward and to give you more context.
+You don't need to write comment for every line of code.
+It is like writing footnotes for every line in the book it will confuse readers.
+When you find footnote in a book it is usually added to explain things that are not straight forward and to give you more context.
 Similarly we need to add code comments when code is not itself enough to explain what it does easily.

 When people write books they initially write drafts just to get the ideas out and later they read it multiple times and cut out words that are not needed or add better words to explain things clearly.
 They don't stop at the first draft.
 Similarly when we write code the first draft might not handle all cases, it will have bugs and may not be readable.
 But we should not stop with first draft.
 When we read our code again we will find gaps in our understanding and remove complex code making it simpler.
 Writing complex things is easy but making it simple is very hard.